Child Psychologist Near Me: Finding Childhood Mental Health Treatment

 • Acts of aggression or agitation for no obvious reason

-• Sadness for longer than two weeks
+• Persistent sadness for at least two weeks

 • Talking about death or dying

-Signs of attention-deficit/hyperactivity disorder
+Signs of attention-deficit/hyperactivity disorder (ADHD)

 The following are some of the signs of ADHD: